willeeklund/tech-intro-tutorial/README.md

 Now open [http://localhost:3000/](http://localhost:3000/) in your browser and marvel at your first Node.js page!

+Note: In the continued tutorial you need to restart the node server after each change to index.js.

 #### List of images
 Next create a new endpoint in the same file (index.js) by adding this content: